 - Weather: Summer in Morocco can be scorching, especially in inland areas like Marrakech and Fes, where temperatures often exceed 40°C (104°F).
 Coastal areas like Essaouira and Tangier are milder but still warm.

-- Beach Season: Coastal towns and resorts are popular during summer, offering relief from the heat with cool sea breezes.
+- Beach Season: Morocco coastal resorts and beach towns are popular during summer, offering relief from the heat with cool sea breezes.

 - Ramadan: Keep in mind that Ramadan, the Islamic holy month of fasting, falls during summer.
 While it's a unique cultural experience, some businesses may have limited hours during the day.